 Governance and Oversight

 As part of this environmental function, oversight committees of the Board of Directors annually review the environmental performance of each business.
-While CEO Chris Crane is ultimately responsible for setting our annual environmental performance goals, operational accountability is assigned to the heads of the operating Business Units (Exelon Generation, ComEd and PECO).
-Chris Gould, Exelon's Chief Sustainability Officer, has responsibility for oversight of our environment policy, strategy and programs.
+While President and CEO Chris Crane is ultimately responsible for setting our annual environmental performance goals, operational accountability is assigned to the heads of the operating Business Units (Exelon Generation, Constellation, BGE, ComEd and PECO).
+Chris Gould, Exelon's Senior Vice President Corporate Strategy and Chief Sustainability Officer, has responsibility for oversight of our environment policy, strategy and programs.

 Exelon’s EMS is based on the international standard ISO 14001:2004.
 This recognized international standard specifies requirements for an EMS to enable an organization to develop and implement a program for effective management of environmental performance.
 The ISO 14001:2004 certification represents an independent verification of the processes and procedures Exelon has established to ensure environmental compliance with a focus on continual improvement.
 NSF International Strategic Registrations, Ltd., (NSF-ISR) awarded the certifications to Exelon.
 NSF-ISR is a global leader in environmental and quality management systems registrations.

 The certifications ensure that the site employees are fully aware of the environmental impact of their operations and that they have a comprehensive understanding of the importance of compliance to all environmental regulations.
 It also shows that the personnel have been successfully trained in all aspects of their site’s Environmental Management System.